PedramNavid/rust-for-data/rust4data-book/src/chapter_2.md

 ## Installing Rust and Python

-You will need Rust and Python installed to follow along the examples here.
+You will need Rust and Python installed to follow along with the examples here.
 There are many ways to setup an environment, especially in Python, I've listed the one I like here.

-For Rust, you can install rust by going to [rustup.rs](https://rustup.rs/).
+For Rust, you can install Rust by going to [rustup.rs](https://rustup.rs/).

 For Python, I recommend using [pyenv](https://github.com/pyenv/pyenv) along with [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
-With both installed, here is my typicaly workflow:
+With both installed, here is my typical workflow:

 ```bash
 # Create a folder